GuiltyCat/fbvvwb/README.md

 For future use, FVVWB saves opened file name as history.
 Default name is `${FBVVWB_DIRECTORY}/history`

 ## Parsing query

-All functions are called by passing query.
+This CGI script works by passing query.
 If query is omitted, this script automatically complete by default value.
 And you can manually change query options.

+You can use GET and POST method.
+If you use apache.

+- GET passes as variable QUERY_STRING
+- POST passes as stdin.

 Unavailable options are ignored.

+### Get query

+### Post query

 ## For Security

-This script reject access without your home directory.
+This script reject access without your home and mnt directory.
 And also reject link to upper directory or contain keyword /root/.

 But if symbolic link exists under your home directory.